diegormsouza/automet/README.md

 - **Geostationary Ring (EUMETVIEW):** Global mosaics (every 3 hours) with GOES-East/West, Meteosat 0°, Meteosat 45.5° and Himawari data.
 Data available since June 06 2021 18:00 UTC - 'ir108', 'airmass', 'natural_color', 'ash' and 'dust' RGBs are supported.

 - **GOES-East and GOES-West (AWS):** 'goes16' data available since July 10 2017, 'goes17' since August 28 2018, 'goes18' since August 02 2022.
-Note: please consider that goes-16 generated images every 15 minutes (instead of 10) until a few months after launch. **Note:** For the sake of speed, only ABI L2 Cloud and Moisture Imagery (Multi-Band Format) - 2 km resolution are supported for now.
+Note: please consider that goes-16 generated images every 15 minutes (instead of 10) until a few months after launch. **Note:** For the sake of speed, only ABI L2 Cloud and Moisture Imagery (Multi-Band Format) - Full Disks - 2 km resolution are supported for now.
 All 16 bands and more than 20 composites are supported.

 - **Meteosat 0° and Meteosat 45.5° (EUMDAC):** 'msg0' tested with data since March 26 2004 (every 15 minutes). 'msg45' tested with data since February 01 2017.
 All 12 SEVIRI bands and more than 20 composites are supported.